Loading...

 Shop essential tools and supplies to get started in your career.

-Washington requires boiler operators to hold a state license.
+Washington does not require a state boiler operator license.
 4 license grade(s) are available for different boiler types and capacities.
 Boiler safety in Washington is overseen by the Washington Department of Labor and Industries — Boiler/Pressure Vessel Program.

 Requirements vary by state.
 Always verify current requirements with your state licensing authority.